weslleybarboza/datalakehouse/readme.md

 <img src="docs/img/dremio-1.png">
 <img src="docs/img/dremio-2.png">

-2. On the project repository, execute the Python script "scripts/dremio_add_sources.py" to add the sources through Dremio API.
+2. On the project repository,

+2.1.
+Execute the Python script "scripts/dremio_add_sources.py" to add the sources through Dremio API.

 <img src="docs/img/dremio-3.png">

+2.2.
+Execute the Python script "scripts/dremio_converting_to_table.py" to convert the csv file into a table.

 ## Tools and credentials